Ho Chi Minh City: 9 Reasons Why It Is Worth Visiting

-Despite its difficult past, today Ho Chi Minh City is a large, forward-looking, sprawling city of 2,061 km² / 796 miles², the largest in Vietnam.
-It is also the most populous with around 15 million residents and is the country's financial and business center.
+Despite its difficult past, today Ho Chi Minh City the largest city in Vietnam.
+It is also the country's financial and business center.
 Modern office blocks and hotels have sprung up, but the city still retains much of its past and certainly its Vietnamese identity.
+Here are 9 reasons why Ho Chi Minh City is worth visiting.

 Address:135 Nam Kỳ Khởi Nghĩa, Quận 1

 The palace lies at the southern end of a wide avenue with French-influenced architecture.
 A previous palace on the site was home to the French administrators, then renamed the Independence Palace after France left.
 It became the home and offices of the South Vietnamese presidents.
-The present palace was built between 1962 and 1966 to replace the older one that had been seriously damaged by bombing by the Viet Cong.
+The present palace was built between 1962 and 1966 to replace the older one.
 Following the end of the war, it was officially renamed the Reunification Palace, but both names are still in common use.

 Although it is still used for state occasions, the palace is open to the public most days.
 The State Banqueting Hall and the Conference Hall, both majestic and lavishly decorated, can be viewed, as can several others.

-What interested me more was to go down to the basement where it is possible to visit the kitchen which supplied the banqueting hall.
+What interesting thing is to go down to the basement where it is possible to visit the kitchen which supplied the banqueting hall.
 According to the sign at the entrance, the kitchen "was furnished with what was the most luxurious of modern equipment, of a standard for a five-star hotel".
 There was a smaller kitchen used on a daily basis to feed the president and his family.

 The extensive grounds and gardens in which the palace is located are also worth a stroll around.
 Near the main entrance, the grounds display some military equipment from the war, but behind the palace is calm and peaceful.